ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git merge feature-xyz
 ```

 you integrate your work seamlessly, ensuring the main branch benefits from your hard work.
-This command is a staple in any Git tutorial.

 ---